MicrosoftDocs/biztalk-docs/biztalk/technical-guides/appendix-b-hyper-v-architecture-and-feature-overview.md

 -   **WMI** – The Virtual Machine Management Service exposes a set of Windows Management Instrumentation (WMI)-based APIs for managing and controlling virtual machines.

- Most of these terms are defined in the [Glossary8](../technical-guides/glossary8.md).
+ Most of these terms are defined in the [Glossary](../technical-guides/glossary8.md).

 > [!NOTE]
->  For more information about [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)] Hyper-V, see [http://go.microsoft.com/fwlink/?LinkID=121187](http://go.microsoft.com/fwlink/?LinkID=121187).
+>  [Hyper-V Technology Overview](https://docs.microsoft.com/windows-server/virtualization/hyper-v/hyper-v-technology-overview) is a good resource.

-## Advantages of Hyper-V
+## Advantages
  The advantages of running enterprise-level solutions in a Hyper-V virtualized environment include the following:

 1.  **Consolidation of hardware resources** - Multiple physical servers can be easily consolidated into comparatively fewer servers by implementing virtualization with Hyper-V. Consolidation accommodates full use of deployed hardware resources.
-Hyper-V in Windows Server 2008 R2 can now access up to 64 logical CPUs on host computers.
+Hyper-V in Windows Server can access up to 64 logical CPUs on host computers.
 This capability not only takes advantage of new multicore systems, it also means greater virtual machine consolidation ratios per physical host.

 2.  **Ease of administration**: